janpierry/owe_me/README.md

 - **Manage Debtors**
   Keep a list of people who owe you or whom you owe.

-- **Log Transactions**
+- **Log Records**
   Add debts (they owe you), credits (you owe them), and payments (of their debt).

 - **View Balances**
   See the current balance for each person and a global total.

 - **Transaction History**
-  View a list of all records for better tracking and accountability.
+  View a list of all records for each debtor for better tracking and accountability.

 ---